 - what type of communication takes place in the bug tracking software and what does not?

 - is it correct for me to request feedback via email, online chat messaging, or the telephone?

 For effective communication, it is recommended that these questions are answered during the beginning phases of the bug tracking procedure.

 There are various misunderstandings that take place regarding the work of software testers and developers; therefore, it is important that all people are brought onto the same page and feedback is provided from both sides.
 Using this type of culture, both the testers and developers will feel a sense of respect in their work.

 While there is nothing wrong with working on a team project and employing various ideas for bug tracking, it is not recommended to discuss bug reports in large meetings.

 It is not always appreciated and most people would rather you avoid the issue entirely, particularly if the project meeting is a lengthy one.
 I have experienced many project meetings where the reporting of different bugs from different testers are discussed.

 The reporting of bugs, discussion of the information and a look at how to address them in software development can result in a slowing down of the testing phase.

 One of the more effective methods to deal with bug report solutions is to keep the issue using a one-to-one basis.
-In the principles of bug tracking, it’s noted that each of the bug reports is a link between two individuals – the tester or bug indicator and the developer or problem solver.
+The principles of bug tracking note that each bug report links two individuals: the tester or bug indicator and the developer or problem solver.

-Regardless of how many individuals deal with the bug during the testing and resolution phases, only two people are obliged to solve the reported bug issue on a communicative level – the tester and the developer.
+Regardless of how many individuals are involved in dealing with the bug during the testing and resolution phases, only two people, the tester and the developer, are obligated to communicate and resolve the reported bug issue.